-South Park Update: The master leasing planning process
+South Park Update: The master leasing planning process in jeopardy

 The South Park basin, consisting of nearly 1000 square miles, is unparalleled in Colorado and perhaps in the country.
 It thrives through a unique combination of natural treasures: its watershed, outdoor recreation including its prized gold medal stream fisheries, wildlife, viewsheds, paleontological artifacts, and ranching heritage.
 The headwaters of the South Platte River in South Park also are the source of a substantial amount of the Denver metro area’s drinking water.
 Its underground aquifers that connect to surface waters are fragile with extensive fractures in the geological formations.